sadoe3/sadoe3.github.io/_posts/Fundamentals/Socket Programming/2024-11-13-socket-chapter7.md

 ```
 - it's worth noting that you use `boost::archive::binary_oarchive` (output archive) object to **serialize** the data to send
     * you can serialize the data by simply using `<<` (output operator)

+## Data Encapsulation
+seems like these two topics might need to go up so that they are part of `techniques`

+## Broadcast Packets

 [맨 위로 이동하기](#){: .btn .btn--primary }{: .align-right}